Hong Kong film on pro-democracy protests creates buzz in Taiwan | DW | 02.03.2022

 "While I can do nothing when I lose the freedom to release the film, I still have the freedom to create.
 That's the only moment I can hold onto," Chow said.

-'I hope audiences can appreciate the film without a fixed political stance or a lot of stereotypes,' said Kiwi Chow
+Kiwi Chow: 'I hope audiences can appreciate the film without a fixed political stance or a lot of stereotypes.'

 To prevent the film from being targeted by the NSL, Chow sold the film's copyright to overseas interests before its premiere at last year's Cannes Film Festival.

-Taiwanese activist Jennifer Lu says the film reasonates with different generations of Taiwanese people.
+Taiwanese activist Jennifer Lu says the film resonates with different generations of Taiwanese people.

 "As for the younger generation, I think the film offers an important reminder that Taiwan went through similar experiences in the past, and it's not impossible for Taiwan to return to that kind of governance model.
 It shows us how we should protect Taiwan's democracy," she said.